Sigiriya, Sri Lanka

 So maybe Kassapa enjoyed his time in his fortress and treated it like a constant playground and party.
 Or maybe he was just trying to find some enjoyment in the stressful life he had brought upon himself.

-There are lots of affordable and comfortable homestays in the area.
-Have a look at Sigiriya Amenity Home Stay, for example.
+There are lots of affordable and comfortable homestays in the area, such as Sigiriya Amenity Home Stay.